Set on the unspoilt Suffolk coast, the Georgian village of Walberswick is a nostalgic English seaside dream.

 Quieter than the neighbouring town of Southwold, this pretty seaside village is the perfect place for a bucket and spade holiday, followed by a hearty pub lunch or cream tea or a quiet, romantic break during the winter months.

-3. Explore the River Blyth Estuary The Nature Reserve, which follows the River Blyth estuary, covers over 1,000 acres, combining mudflats, meadows and marsh.
-It is home to otters, deer and a wide range of bird species.
+The village also has a long sand and shingle beach backed by grassy dunes and surrounded by marsh and heathland.
+The nature reserve, which follows the River Blyth estuary, covers over 1,000 acres, combining mudflats, meadows and marsh and is home to otters, deer and a wide range of bird species.

 Did you know?

 It is speculated that the name of the village may be derived from the name of a Saxon landowner, possibly Waldbert or Walhbert and the word "wyc" meaning shelter or harbour.
 It sits on the south bank of the River Blyth and was a major trading port from the 13th century until World War one.